-The 301 redirect and Canonical options have been around for several years but they have a propensity of creating confusion along with raising questions and debate on best practices.
-The most pervasive issue in the world of SEO practitioners is when to use 301 Redirect and Canonical, and which one is more effective.
-This is a bit difficult to answer; as both the practices are significant in their particular areas and the marketers should be well aware of that.
+The 301 redirect and canonical tag options have been around for several years but they have a propensity of creating confusion along with raising questions and debate on best practices.
+Many SEO practitioners have so much confusion for main difference between a canonical tag and a 301 redirect, and which one is more effective.
+This is a bit difficult to answer; as both the SEO practices are significant in their particular areas and the marketers should be well aware of that.

 This piece of content will focus on both the methods and will let you know their importance in the field of search engine ranking.
 Keep on reading: